Barbara Bourget: Career

 Bourget performed from 1974 to 1978 in Mauryne Allan's Mountain Dance Theatre in Vancouver.
 In 1975, encouraged by Allan she choreographed "Trio for Three Women".
 She met Jay Hirabayashi in 1979 when both were dancing with Paula Ross's company and they married in 1981.

 In 1982 Bourget and Hirabayashi with Peter Bingham, Ahmed Hassan, Lola MacLaughlin, Jennifer Mascall, and Peter Ryan, co-founded Experimental Dance and Music (EDAM).
 They left EDAM after four years to co-found Kokoro Dance.
 In 1987 she performed Rage, choreographed by her husband Jay Hirabayashi.
 Since forming Kokoro Dance, Barbara has choreographed over one hundred dances.
 These include Dis/Zero (1987), Episode in Blue: A Cantata from Hell (1988), Zero to the Power (1989), Crime Against Grace (2001), and Sunyata.

 In 1998 Kokoro Dance began producing the Vancouver International Dance Festival.
 Initially as a platform for butoh performance, the festival expanded across genres over time.

 Bourget's 2012 work A Simple Life was created as an exploration of her decades-long career in dance.
-The piano score accompanying the work was composed her son Jason Hirabayashi.
+The piano score accompanying the work was composed her son Joe Hirabayashi.